 However, for the hip belt on this pack to do any good at hauling a load, it will need to fit you, and the back length on this pack is not adjustable.
-The soft back panel pads and webbing waist belt design of the REI Trail 25 is essentially the same as the suspension system of the Osprey Daylite, the Deuter Speed Lite 20, the Arc Teryx Brize 25, and the Mountain Hardwear Scrambler.
+The soft back panel pads and webbing waist belt design of the REI Trail 25 is similar to many other packs.
 This configuration does the job.
-Of course, the more rigid, structured, and contoured back panels of the Editors' Choice Osprey Talon 22 and Osprey Stratos 34 will be more supportive and vent perspiration better.
+Of course, more rigid, structured, and contoured back panels will be more supportive and vent perspiration better.

 The Trail 25 weighs 31 ounces and can carry up to 26 L, for a weight to volume ratio of 1.2 oz/L. The pack is made of relatively thick fabrics, with more than average zippers and pockets, as well as some heavy metal buckles.
 Balancing these weightier attributes is the fact that the pack has a simple, low key suspension system and isn't super large.
-The weight of the REI Co-op Trail 25 isn't notable, one way or another.
+Its compression straps tighten down the load well around the entire pack and make it very stable.

-This weight threshold marks a line dividing, more or less, packs that have padded waist belts and those that do not.
+This weight threshold marks a line between packs that have padded waist belts and those that do not.
 This pack and those lighter have webbing waist belts, while those that are heavier have padded waist belts.
 There are exceptions, in that there are heavier packs with webbing waist belts.
 There are no packs lighter than the Trail 25 that have padded waist belts.
-Interestingly, the pack that is currently the heaviest in our test is exactly twice the weight of the Trail 25.
-This is the Editors Choice Osprey Stratos 34 at 52 ounces.
-The lightest pack in our test, the Top Pick Marmot Kompressor 18, is less than half the weight of the Trail 25 at 10 ounces.
-The Top Pick Osprey Daylite Plus is similar in weight.
+The Trail 25 strikes a nice middle ground in terms of weight.

 Ease of Use

 Nothing about the Trail 25 stands out, in terms of ease of use.
 It is simple and clean, with zippers and straps that work as intended.
 It isn't particularly convenient nor is it particularly cumbersome to use.
 It is just a basic backpack.
 We liked how easily the zippers operated compared to other panel-loaders.
 The metal pole holders are somewhat awkward and didn't work on some poles.
 Given how much weight they add, they seem out of place.
 We liked the mesh water bottle pockets (2 on one side, 1 on the other) for quickly storing trash we found on the trail (that are accessible without taking the pack off) or a water bottle.

-We wouldn't say that it's the easiest to use, but it is good enough.
-Like the Osprey Talon 22 and the Gregory Zulu 30, no straps cover any important zippers.
+We wouldn't say that this pack is the easiest to use, but it is good enough.
+No straps cover any important zippers.
 The top and bottom straps are nice for carrying things like waders for fishing, or a wet layer after a short rainstorm.
 In short, the Trail 25 is simple and its function only enhances the product.

-REI doesn't specify the type of fabric used on the Trail 25, but by feel, it is fairly typical pack cloth.
+The thick ripstop nylon used on the Trail 25 is fairly typical pack cloth.
 Our experience with this pack, as well as with other packs with fabric like this, suggests that it will last years and years.
 Depending on your usage patterns, it is possible that the zippers will begin to fail before the fabric does.
 And this takes thousands of cycles to do.
 Style, hobbies, and lifestyle moves will come and go well before this pack wears out on you.

-Widely available at a reasonable price, the Trail 25 is a basic, no-frills day pack for all kinds of users.
+Widely available at a reasonable price, the Trail 25 is a basic, no-frills day pack for many users.
 The construction is simple but handy.
 The soft-backed design is versatile, but not as supportive as a more rigid design would be.
-There are more sophisticated packs and cheaper packs.
-However, none strike the balance of performance and price that the Trail 25 does.
+If you want a pack for work and play that you can abuse without worry, this is a great pack.